 The Lodge prides itself on offering a warm welcome and brilliant customer service.
 We recognise that your time away from home, whether for business or relaxation, is important and our staff is here to ensure that every aspect of your stay is seamlessly easy and comfortable.
-But don’t take our word for it – The Lodge has won the prestigious Trip Advisor Certificate of Excellence for the 3rd year running and boasts a 4-star Guest Accommodation rating from National Quality Assessment Scheme.
-General Manager, Toby Darkins draws on his background as an estate manager and butler to the elite to help make every guest feel special.
+But don’t take our word for it – The Lodge has won the prestigious Trip Advisor Certificate of Excellence for the 4th year running and boasts a 4-star Guest Accommodation rating from National Quality Assessment Scheme.

 There are a wealth of attractions and places to visit during your stay in this beautiful and historic part of England.
 During your visit to the area, you will discover the nation’s heritage while re-capturing life and experiences from Roman times to the present day.

 Situated next to the beautiful cinque port town of Winchelsea, The Lodge at Winchelsea is also less than 3 miles from the ancient seaside town of Rye where the cobbled streets reveal delights such as the 13th century Ypres Tower, art galleries, potteries, and a traditional weekly market.

 Swimming can be enjoyed at Camber Sands, Winchelsea Beach and at the new indoor swimming pool in Rye.
 Windsurfing and dinghy sailing can be found at Rye Windsurfing Lake whilst kite surfing courses take place on nearby Camber Sands.
 Fishing, cycle hire, horse riding, tennis and golf are also available in the locality.